 Education and Physical Requirements

-The FBI requirements for every candidate is to meet strict physical fitness standards as part of the application process.
+The FBI requirement for every candidate is to meet strict physical fitness standards as part of the application process.
 Additional FBI requirements include that the agency must receive the applicant’s medical records and complete a physical examination by a physician.
 Specific hearing and vision FBI agent requirements must also be met.
 FBI physical fitness requirements also indicate that a self-assessment test must also be passed.
 This FBI physical fitness test includes completing a maximum number of push-ups, sit-ups, a timed 300-meter sprint, and a 1.5-mile run.

-FBI medical disqualifiers include not having vision distance accurately measuring at 20/20, having hearing loss exceeding 25 decibels, and not being able to pass the physical fitness test within fourteen days of the phase two test.
+FBI medical disqualifiers include not having a vision distance accurately measured at 20/20, having hearing loss exceeding 25 decibels, and not being able to pass the physical fitness test within fourteen days of the phase two test.
 FBI requirements state that candidates can take the physical fitness test as many times as necessary over one year until they pass.
 If they are unable to meet these FBI agent requirements for physical fitness, they are disqualified.